sanchezbrian/yardsale-uw/reports/Week7StatusReport.md

 to our testing and write new test to ensure our new database is working as intended.
 Firebase also provided a way of email authentication we plan on exploring that to see if it will fit our use cases.
 We have merged all of our work on to the master branch and all worked very well together.

+We were also able to merge everything into the master branch that we have used for our beta release.
+We also changed the file structure so that our CI using Github Actions is able to find the tests and automatically run them according to our script.

+Transitioning from our in-memory backend to Firebase has been a bit of a struggle figuring out how to get the items that have been posted just because it's new documentation we have to read and learn.
+As of now, we have been able to use axios to call endpoints that firebase automatically generates.
+We also looked into what functionality firebase has with login and signup and we read that they have email confirmation as a way to login/signup so we will try and figure that out to use for now as we still figure out UW SSO.
+We also realized that the modules we were using for our mock databse was doing alot of functioanilty that we did not have to worry abut signing in and hashing passwords.
+So we just have to read the docmentation on firebase to see what we can use and leverage to help us out with this switch.

 ### GOALS FOR THE NEXT WEEK
 With next week, we still are going to continue learning and improving with our knowledge with Mocha and Enzyme so that we can write some more extensive test as well as new ones for the new database.
 We plan to finish setting up the